No Products in the Cart

 Arguably, the hardest part of the entire process is the flip.
 Take a dinner plate that completely covers the pan, and place it upside down over the top.
 Then, using an underhanded grip (fingernails up) flip the tortilla onto the plate.
 Then immediately slide it back into the pan.
 Make sure you use your spatula or spoon to push the corners down into the pan.
 A little bit of the egg mixture is probably going to stay on the plate and THAT'S OK.

-- 1 med Yukon gold or white potato, sliced 1/4 in thick
+1 - Medium Yukon gold or white potato, sliced 1/4 in. thick

-- 1 med Spanish onion, sliced very thin
+1 - Medium spanish onion, sliced very thin

-- Now add the onions to the potatoes and cook, stirring occasionally, until they are translucent.
+Now add the onions and Bravado Spice Jalapeño & Garlic All-Purpose Seasoning to the potatoes.
+Cook, stirring occasionally, until they are translucent.
 By now the potatoes should have a little color on them and be cooked through.
 Take this time to crack and beat all the eggs into a large bowl.
 Lower the heat to medium low.

-- Add the Bravado Spice Jalapeño & Garlic seasoning and the beaten eggs into the skillet.
+Add the beaten eggs into the skillet.
 Stir with a wooden spoon or rubber spatula in a figure 8 motion while gently moving the skillet back and forth over the heat.
 Every 30 sec. or so scrape sides of the pan towards the middle of the pan.